Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Introduction

 \section{Introduction}

-As of June 2021, more than 172 million cases have occurred, with more than 3.7 million deaths, across the world \citep{dong2020interactive}.
-In spite of emergence of COVID-19 vaccines, most countries still suffer from COVID-19 and we are still far from overcoming it.
-Tremendous efforts to understand and overcome this fatal virus have led to the rich amount of biomedical literature about COVID-19.
-As of June 2021, searching with the term ``COVID-19'' in the PubMed biomedical literature database (\url{https://pubmed.ncbi.nlm.nih.gov}) resulted in more than 140,000 publications.
-These literature covers a wide range of topics, including general description, mechanism, transmission, diagnosis, treatment, prevention, case report, and forecasting, among others, as profiled and categorized in LitCovid, a biomedical literature database dedicated to COVID-19 \citep{RN12503}.
-In order to facilitate understanding of relevant mechanisms and come up with effective treatment and preventive strategies, it is critical to follow up and digest these publications that are being published in a fast phase.
-However, given the rich volume of COVID-19 literature and its rapid publication phase, it is practically impossible for biomedical experts to trace all of these literature manually in real time.
-Statistical and computational approaches, especially text mining, can be a powerful solution for the researchers to address this challenge.
-Since literature is unstructured text data, a document is usually first summarized with the corpus, representing word counts.
-The \textit{tf-idf} approach is most commonly used to summarize the document with the words' frequency \citep{chowdhury2010introduction}.
-In spite of its popularly, this approach is still naive and limited in the sense that each single word is treated independently and relationships among them are totally ignored.
-However, such latent relationships can provide invaluable information that leads to effective modeling of literature and ultimately deeper understanding of the literature.
-Therefore, it is of great interest to cluster words effectively and understand meaning of these clusters.
+Since December 2019, there has been a worldwide pandemic known as COVID-19, which has resulted in over 636 million illnesses and over 6 million fatalities worldwide.
+Tremendous efforts to understand and overcome this fatal virus have led to a rich amount of biomedical literature about COVID-19.
+As of November 2022, searching with the term ``COVID-19'' in the PubMed biomedical literature database (\url{https://pubmed.ncbi.nlm.nih.gov}) resulted in more than 316,000 publications.
+Following the 1918 flu pandemic, COVID-19 is the second rapidly spreading pandemic that has yielded big data in epidemiology.
+Many researchers have explored COVID-19, which covers a wide range of topics, including general description, mechanism, transmission, diagnosis, treatment, prevention, case report, and forecasting, among others, as profiled and categorized in LitCovid, a biomedical literature database dedicated to COVID-19 \citep{RN12503}.
+In order to facilitate an understanding of relevant mechanisms, it is critical to follow up and digest these publications that are being published at a fast phase.
+However, given the rich volume of COVID-19 literature and its rapid publication phase, it is practically impossible for biomedical experts to trace all of this literature manually in real-time.